MeherNaaz19/RAG-Document-Chatbot/concepts.md

 In this project I only used one part of it `RecursiveCharacterTextSplitter`.
 This splits long text into smaller chunks in a smart way.
 Instead of just cutting at exactly 500 characters, it tries to split at natural boundaries - paragraph breaks first, then sentence breaks, then word breaks.
 This keeps chunks more readable and meaningful than dumb character splitting.

 ---

+## What is pdfplumber?

+PDFs aren't plain text files they're complex binary files with fonts, layouts, images, and metadata mixed in.
+You can't just open a PDF and read it like a text file.

+`pdfplumber` is a Python library that handles all that complexity.
+It goes through each page, extracts the actual text content, and returns it as a clean string.
+It works well for text-based PDFs.
+If the PDF is scanned (just images of pages), it can't extract text.

+---